myelintek/documentation/content/ide_vscode.rst

 Open remote explorer in VSCode.
 Click configure in ssh targets.

 Paste the copied ssh config to ssh config in VSCode.
-Save the config file and click refresh button in the ssh targets.
+Save the config file and the new created host will shown on the *SSH TARGETS* section.

 .. image:: ../_static/remote_ide/vscode/vscode-sshconfig.gif